The Transfer Pricing Law Review: India

 - undertaking contract R&D.

-The tax office has extensively focused on the creation of marketing intangibles through advertising, marketing and promotion (AMP) spends, by subsidiaries of foreign multinationals.
-A batch of appeals in this regard is pending before the Supreme Court – the apex court of India, and the matter is soon expected to obtain some clarity.
-The principal debates around this focus on whether an AMP spend can be considered an international transaction for transfer pricing purposes under Indian law, what is the demarcated quantum that should be considered (tax offices usually rely on a bright line or intensity adjustment) and what should be adequate compensation for the creation of such intangibles, if any.
-High Courts have given conflicting rulings in this regard.9
+The tax officer has extensively focused on the creation of marketing intangibles through advertising, marketing and promotion (AMP) spends, by subsidiaries of foreign multinationals.
+A batch of appeals in this regard is pending before the Supreme Court – the apex court of India.
+The principal debates around this focus on whether an AMP spend can be considered an international transaction for transfer pricing purposes under Indian law, what is the demarcated quantum that should be considered (tax officers usually rely on a bright line or intensity adjustment) and what should be adequate compensation for the creation of such intangibles, if any.18

 In contrast to other jurisdictions, there is no mechanism in India for the settlement of transfer pricing disputes with the tax authorities.
 For settlements, safe-harbour provisions and unilateral and bilateral APA mechanisms are viewed as means to mitigate risks in advance, and the mutual agreement procedure (MAP) under the treaty is considered, post-adjustment, to settle disputes.
 The rollback provision under an APA also enables settlement of past disputes given its binding nature.

 The MAP has often been viewed as a credible resort for settling transfer pricing-related disputes.
 Under the MAP process, the Indian competent authority allows the foreign-associated enterprise, a resident of the treaty country, to submit its MAP request via its country's competent authority.
 Under various administrative directions, tax demands arising out of adjustments with non-resident-associated enterprises that are residents of the United States, the United Kingdom, South Korea and Denmark are frozen until the MAP process is concluded, subject to the submission of suitable bank guarantees.
-Article 19 of the Multilateral Instrument (MLI) provides for mandatory binding arbitration when competent authorities are unable to reach a decision under MAP within two years.
-With the onset of MLI-based treaties from 1 April 2020, it is pertinent to note that India has not accepted such provision, taking a position that such binding arbitration would adversely impact its sovereignty.
+Article 19 of the Multilateral Instrument provides for mandatory binding arbitration when competent authorities are unable to reach a decision under MAP within two years.
+India has not accepted such provision, taking a position that such binding arbitration would adversely impact its sovereignty.